ARMmbed/mbed-os-example-blinky-baremetal/README.md

 ## Expected output

-The LED on your target turns on and off every 500 milliseconds and the serial terminal shows an output similar to:
+The LED on your target turns on and off every 500 milliseconds, and the serial terminal shows an output similar to:

 ```
 --- Terminal on /dev/tty.usbmodem21102 - 9600,8,N,1 ---